jinaga/jinaga_com/src/content/documents/00-concepts/03-retrieviing-information.md

 [Try it](/examples/query/successors)

 You can extend a preposition using `.then`.
-This take another template function which continues where the previous one left off.
+This take another specification function which continues where the previous one left off.

 ```typescript
 const tags = await j.query(person, j